-NYU's College and Career Lab — led by faculty at NYU's School of Law, Stern School of Business, Tisch School of the Arts, Steinhardt School of Culture, Education and Human Development, and Tandon School of Engineering— will expose students to introductory week-long courses within each featured academic school.
-Each student will also be paired with an NYU student advisor to provide mentorship and guidance for the duration of the Lab.
-The goal of this Lab is to prepare, support and inspire students to think about various career paths while gaining valuable life skills that afford them the opportunities to thrive.
+NYU's College and Career Lab — led by faculty at NYU's School of Law, Stern School of Business, Tisch School of the Arts, Steinhardt School of Culture, Education and Human Development, Tandon School of Engineering, The College of Global Public Health, Rory Meyers College of Nursing, The College of Dentistry, The Office of Sustainability, academic programs for The College of Arts and Science, and NYU University Life Offices — will expose students to introductory courses within each featured academic schools.
+Each student will be paired in a group with an NYU student advisor to provide mentorship and guidance for the duration of the Lab.

-This course - taught by NYU Stern faculty and and doctoral students - will introduce students to the foundations of business development and how different types of businesses operate.
-Students will also delve into the basics of money and finance, including how to make personal financial decisions - for example, how do credit cards work and should I pay interest on my credit card?
-Students will also get the opportunity to interact with business professionals representing a wide range of business areas.
+This week - taught by NYU Stern faculty and doctoral students - will introduce students to the foundations of business development and how different types of businesses operate.
+Students will delve into the basics of money, finance, and develop their own business plans.

 NYU College & Career Lab